FHead/MC-truth-JEC/README.md

 <a name="#Corr-Factors"></a>
 ## Instructions on how to plot the correction factors

-The JEC text file ParallelMCL1_L2Relative_AK4PFchs.txt can be used as input file in order to plot the correction factors as a function of eta and pt.
-These L2L3 correction factors have been derived while the L1 text file is applied to the MC so they can be considered as the overall correction factors of the MC-truth JECs.
+The two JEC text files ParallelMCL1_L1FastJet_AK4PFchs.txt and ParallelMCL1_L2Relative_AK4PFchs.txt can be used as input files in order to plot the overall MC-truth correction factors as a function of eta and pt.

 cd $CMSSW_BASE/src/ \
 cmsenv \
-jet_draw_corrections_x -algs ak4pfchs -path ./ -outputDir ./ -useL2Cor true -era ParallelMCL1
+jet_draw_corrections_x -algs ak4pfchs -path ./ -outputDir ./ -useL1FasCor true -useL2Cor true -era ParallelMCL1

-where -path is the directory where the ParallelMCL1_L2Relative_AK4PFchs.txt is located.
+where -path is the directory where the two text files are located.
 This command will produce some plots in the outputDir along with a root file where the histograms of the corrections vs eta and pt are saved.
 These kind of root files can be used as input for the following plotting scripts:

 $CMSSW_BASE/src/scripts/Plot_CorrectionsVsEtaPt.C \
 $CMSSW_BASE/src/scripts/Plot_CorrectionsVsEtaPt_Comparison_withRatios.C

-Finally, the L1 corrections can be also plotted as a function of rho.
+Finally, only the L1 corrections can be also plotted as a function of rho.
 For this you need to edit the $CMSSW_BASE/src/JetMETAnalysis/JetAnalyzers/bin/jet_draw_corrections_x.cc code, based on the instructions in the beginning of the code.
 Then do:

 cd $CMSSW_BASE/src/ \
 cmsenv \